Counterfeiting in the News

 In recent years we have seen a spike in counterfeit medicines in the legitimate medicine supply chain.
 While the United States is fortunate to have a pharmaceutical distribution system that is generally considered to be among the safest in the world, new cases of counterfeit medicines are emerging every day and Pfizer is not exempt from being targeted.

 Even in countries generally considered "safe," such as Canada, the United States, and many of the European Union, counterfeit medicines have entered the legitimate supply chain, including counterfeit Lipitor®, Norvasc®, Viagra®, Zithromax®, and Celebrex®.
-During 2010, authorities from 53 countries seized almost 8.4 million tablets, capsules and vials of counterfeit Pfizer medicines.
+During 2013, authorities from 49 countries seized more than 11.8 million tablets, capsules and vials of counterfeit Pfizer medicines.
 Many of the raids resulted from leads developed by Pfizer Global Security.

 A number of factors have contributed to this rise in criminal counterfeiting activity.
 Included among them are the growing involvement in the medicine supply chain of under-regulated wholesalers and repackagers, the proliferation of internet pharmacies, advancements in technology that make it easier for criminals to make counterfeit medicines, the increased importation of medicines from Canada and other countries, and the relatively small risk and penalty faced by counterfeiters.